Show Networks and Control Systems

 Note: The book layout was done for print, and the Kindle version is a port over of that file and has not been optimized for electronic display.
 More details here.

-If you are an educator and are considering using my book in a class, you can apply for a complementary by entering your contact info here and then sending me an email using the contact form at left.
+If you are an educator and are considering using my book in a class, you can apply for a complementary copy by entering your contact info here.

 Download a PDF of the Table of Contents here.